jniac/three-point-text-helper/README.md

 pth.display({ text:'top',     color:'cyan', size:.5, position:new THREE.Vector3(0, 1, 0) })
 pth.display({ text:'bottom',  color:'cyan', size:.5, position:{ x:0, y:-1, z:0 } })

-// // display vertice from an of vertices... pth.displayVertices(mesh.geometry.vertices)
+// // display vertices from an array of vertices... pth.displayVertices(mesh.geometry.vertices)

 // or from a buffer (be aware that in buffer geometries vertices are most often duplicated)